Navigating the Noise about Ultra Processed Foods, the Healthy Way

 In this blog I take a nuanced look at the definition of UPFs, explore the potential concerns, and discuss how to maintain a healthy relationship with these foods in the modern environment in which they are ubiquitous.

-What are Ultra Processed Food?
+What are Ultra Processed Foods?

 POTENTIAL CONCERNS FOR HEALTH

-Whilst the research around this is still in relative infancy, and to-date there have been no double-blind placebo controlled trials specifically on UPFs (the gold standard of studies), the indications are that high UPF intake is linked to increased risks of obesity, heart disease, type 2 diabetes, and certain cancers.
+The recent spotlight on UPFs has raised concerns about their potential impact on health.
+While research in this area is still evolving, and no double-blind, placebo-controlled trials have been conducted specifically on UPFs as a category (the gold standard of scientific studies), observational studies and mechanistic research suggest that high UPF intake may be linked to an increased risk of obesity, heart disease, type 2 diabetes, and certain cancers.

-The Trap of Food ‘Addiction’
+The Trap of Food ‘Addiction’?

-Another reason UPFs have raised concern is their potential to alter appetite regulation and trigger addictive behaviours in some individuals.
-When food manufacturers combine high levels of sugar, salt and fats in palatable formulations this is thought to stimulate the brain's reward centres, leading to cravings and overconsumption.
+One reason UPFs have raised concern is their potential to alter appetite regulation and trigger addictive behaviours in some individuals.

 WHERE’s THE LINE?

-While habitually high intake (several times a day, or in more than half of daily meals) is associated with the most significant health risks, more occasional intake as part of an otherwise nutrient-dense, balanced diet may reduce the likelihood of nutrient displacement, inflammation, and other health issues associated with high UPF consumption.
+While habitually high intake (several times a day, or in more than half of daily meals) is associated with the most significant health risks, more occasional intake as part of an otherwise nutrient-dense, balanced diet may reduce the likelihood of nutrient displacement, and inflammation or other health issues associated with high UPF consumption.

 Not ALL Processed Foods Are Equal